 King Richard I met Guy of Lusignan (King of Jerusalem), Geoffrey (Richard's brother), Bohemund (Prince of Antioch), Raymond (Count of Tripoli), Humphrey of Toron and other knights to discuss the attempt by Philippe II of France to replace Guy of Lusignan with Conrad of Montferrat as the King of Jerusalem.

 Richard marries Berengaria

 Richard took time to marry Berengaria at Limassol.

 By the 1st of June, Richard had control of the whole of Cyprus and imposed a 50% tax in return for letting the Cypriots return to a more traditional way of life.
 Richard of Camville and Robert of Turnham were left in charge of Cyprus.

 Richard arrives at Tyre and attacks Acre

-Richard landed at Tyre and quickly moved towards Acre, where he needed to help an army that was besieging the town which was being held by a garrison of Saladin's troops.
+King Richard I landed at Tyre and quickly moved towards Acre, where he needed to help an army that was besieging the town which was being held by a garrison of Saladin's troops.
 By July 12th, the town fell to Richard.
-Richard held Saladin's men hostage in exchange for 200,000 dinars and 1500 of Richard's own troops who were being held by Saladin.
+Richard held Saladin's men hostage in exchange for 200,000 dinars and the release of 1500 of Richard's own troops who were being held by Saladin.
 When no ransom was paid, Richard publicly executed 2700 of the garrison.
 It was at this point that Richard angered Leopold of Austria, who was to imprison Richard as he tried to return to Normandy.
 Leopold's banner was ripped down from alongside Richard's and the French.
-The banners indicated that the spoils of war should be shared, but Richard was not prepared the share with Leopold, who had not contributed that much to the fall of Acre.
+The banners indicated that the spoils of war should be shared, but Richard was not prepared the share with Leopold, who had not contributed to the fall of Acre.

 Most of Europe would have seen the Sun eclipsed by the moon just before midday.